Valhalla-Development/Bot-Template/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPL-3.0 License - see the LICENSE file for details.
+(It's mostly "Share the love, and keep it open!")

 ## 🙏 Acknowledgements